ARRIVAL FIELD

 Embodied capacity states — not achievements.

-They describe what your system can hold as normal.
+They describe what your system can hold without strain.

 FORM